 British researchers counted moles (an important predictor of skin cancer risk) on nearly 4,000 female Caucasian twins.
 Those who had more than 11 moles on their right arm were likely to have more than 100 moles throughout their body, which could indicate a significantly increased risk of skin cancer.
 Visit a doctor for a full checkup if you discover more than 11 moles on your arm or any moles that have changed color or shape in the past few months.
-Learn more about how to check your moles for skin cancer with these easy tips.

 Write by hand

 Stimulate your mind with handwriting.
 Typing is more mindless, and writing the old-fashioned way lights up other sections of the brain, according to Newsweek.
 It’s easier to remember something once you’ve written it down on paper.
-Make sure you know these other everyday habits that keep your brain healthy, too.

 Count your sugar grams

 Then aim to eat no more than 24 grams (or six teaspoons) of added sugar in 24 hours.
 One teaspoon/cube equals four grams.
 When you see sugar grams on a label, divide by four to get the number of teaspoons.
 A packet of oatmeal can have 12 grams of sugar— that’s three teaspoons or half of what major health organizations recommend for the day.
 Yogurt can have more than 24 grams—your whole day’s allotment.
 Even if you can’t commit to low-sugar lifestyle indefinitely, try tracking your sugar intake for one week.
 You will be shocked.

 Scope out the buffet before you fill up your plate